Stroller-Friendly Fukuoka with Kids: The Ultimate Family Walking Guide (2026)

 • Tenjin Tenchika — Multiple along the underground mall.

-• Canal City — Across multiple floors.
+• Canal City — Baby rooms across multiple floors.

 • Subway stations — Most have at least one accessible bathroom.